 Please visit Hearts for Paws Dog Training website for class schedule and additional information.

 Renewing Canines for Therapy teams must complete renewal paperwork and be evaluated with their dog.
 In Wilmington, renewal assessments are scheduled on a quarterly basis.
 Please contact the office for more information.

-For Raleigh area teams, contact Teamworks Dog Training to schedule a renewal assessment.
+For Raleigh area teams, visit Hearts for Paws Dog Training's website to schedule a renewal assessment.